 Some of our established communities have very low ridership.
 This makes it expensive and inefficient to provide traditional bus service with set routes and fixed schedules.
 On demand, shared transportation service may provide an opportunity to introduce more cost-effective and efficient transit service to these communities.

 Southwest Calgary was chosen primarily on ridership levels.
 While the COVID-19 pandemic has reduced ridership significantly in all areas of the city, this area had quite low levels even before the pandemic.
-We’ve found that there are often empty shuttles running throughout the community.
 As a result, we’re looking into whether using an on-demand model can be a cost-effective way to provide service to customers, which may prevent route cancellations in the future.

 In the Northwest, for new communities under development where the population density is low, means there aren’t as many transit customers as there are in established communities.
 This makes it expensive and inefficient to provide traditional bus service with set routes and fixed schedules.
 On demand, shared transportation service may provide an opportunity to introduce cost-effective and efficient transit service sooner to developing communities.

-Contact us if you have any questions or want to provide feedback on this pilot project.
+Contact us if you have any questions or want to provide feedback on this service.